parthdholakiya/Emotion-Recognition-on-audio-and-images/README.md

     YAF_pleasant_surprised
     YAF_sad

-#### NOTE-  The data is colacted by two age group (aged 26 and 64 years) so here, " OAF_ means older peaple and YAF_ mean younger peaple. "
+#### NOTE- The data is collected by two age group (aged 26 and 64 years) so here, " OAF_ means older people and YAF_ mean younger people. "

 ### MFCC